Sir Frederick Shaw, 3rd Baronet

 His fellow MPs noted that while his normal speaking style was "cold and monotonous", he invariably became fierce and passionate when speaking of religion.

-He lived in Kimmage Manor right up to his death in 1876.
-Upon succeeding to the Baronetcy he decided to stay in Kimmage which he had extended and developed rather than move to the other family residence in Terenure.
+He lived in Kimmage Manor from 1829 right up to his death in 1876.
+Upon succeeding to the Baronetcy in 1869 he decided to stay in Kimmage which he had extended and developed rather than move to the other family residence of nearby Bushy Park House in Terenure.

 Death

-He died on 30 June 1876 and was interred in Saint Mary's Church, Crumlin, Dublin.
+He died on 30 June 1876 and was interred in St Mary's Church, Crumlin, Dublin.
 His eldest son, Robert Shaw (1821–1895), succeeded to his baronetcy.

 Relatives

 He was a distant relative of the writer George Bernard Shaw, whose father was a cousin of Frederick Shaw.